gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ```

 If a testing framework reimplements `Lock.acquire()` and gets some edge case wrong, your tests pass but production
-breaks. blanket avoids this entirely -- the semantics come straight from CPython's `threading` module.
+breaks. blanket avoids this entirely.
+The semantics come straight from CPython's `threading` module.

 > _blanket has no opinion about what synchronization primitives mean.
 It does no reimplementation.
 Every
 > `lock.acquire()` is a real `threading.Lock.acquire()` underneath._